Super typhoon Rai slams into Philippines | DW | 16.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Thousands have fled their homes in the Philippines as one of the country's strongest storms of the year makes landfall.
+Thousands have fled their homes in the Philippines as one of the country's strongest storms of the year made landfall.
 Officials say some 10,000 villages lie in the projected path of the typhoon.

 Typhoon Rai made landfall in the Philippines on Thursday, bringing with it sustained winds of up to 195 kilometers (120 miles) an hour.

-Thousands of people have fled their homes in advance of the storm, which the weather bureau has warned could cause "heavy to very heavy damage to structures" as well as severe flooding and landslides.
+Thousands of people fled their homes in advance of the storm, which the weather bureau has warned could cause "heavy to very heavy damage to structures," as well as severe flooding and landslides.
 Scores of flights have been canceled and dozens of ports temporarily closed.

 "This monster storm is frightening and threatens to hit coastal communities like a freight train," said Alberto Bocanegra, head of the International Federation of Red Cross and Red Crescent Societies in the Philippines.